kelseyhightower/kubernetes-the-hard-way/docs/01-prerequisites.md

 > The compute resources required for this tutorial exceed the Azure free tier.

+## nix* Environment

+If you're running this tutorial from a Linux or macOS machine, you're all set.
+If you're running on Windows, you'll need to use WSL.
+Instructions for setting that up can be found in the official docs [HERE](https://docs.microsoft.com/en-us/windows/wsl/install-win10).

 ## Azure CLI

 ### Install the Azure CLI